KostasEreksonas/Advent-of-Code-Solutions/README.md

-# Advent-of-Code-2022-Solutions
+# Advent of Code Solutions
-Solutions for Advent of Code 2022 challenges
+Solutions for every year's Advent of Code challenges